kinwo/swiftvapor/README.md

 # Trying out Vapor (Swift 3)

-This Vapor install uses Vapor 0.8.1 with Swift 3 - DEVELOPMENT-SNAPSHOT-2016-05-03-a
+This sample project uses Vapor 0.8.1 with Swift 3 - DEVELOPMENT-SNAPSHOT-2016-05-03-a
 Successfully deployed to Heroku running at
 http://swiftvapor.thelivingapps.com/hello